nathand8/layout-quickcheck/docs/SELENIUM.md

     - Open this page in a web browser and run `simpleRecreate()` in the console
 - `min_bug_with_debug.html`
     - Minimized HTML/CSS to showcase the bug, but with extra debugging tools
-    - Open this page in a web browser and run `recreateTheProblem()` in the console
+    - Open this page in a web browser and run `checkForBug()` in the console
 - `original_bug.html`
     - Unminimized HTML/CSS
     - Very large with extraneous styles
-    - Open this page in a web browser and run `recreateTheProblem()` in the console
+    - Open this page in a web browser and run `checkForBug()` in the console

 # FAQ